For free reports!

 Ahead of your school or group switching, we thought it would be helpful to help answer some questions you might have about the cloud.
 After all, we’ve been doing it for years!

 1 in 5 primary schools and 1 in 20 secondary schools have already switched their MIS to the cloud.
-This number is increasing at around 18%, or 500 schools each year.
+This number is increasing at around 18% – we expect over 1,000 schools to switch this year alone!
 The vast majority of primary school MIS switchers are moving away from SIMS, whilst secondary schools are typically switching from SIMS and CMIS/Progresso.

 Most schools have switched for a combination of the following factors:

 Typically you can save ~30% on your total systems costs, meaning the cost of support and license fees together.
 Be careful to compare like-for-like with functionality to calculate this accurately.
 Oh, and you can get rid of your server, which is an additional cost!

 Much more secure than your school server!
 MIS systems like Arbor’s simple, smart cloud-based MIS have passed security standards such as ISO27001, have been accredited by the DfE to hold sensitive information from ASP, are penetration tested each year and are GDPR compliant.
 You can read more about our security standards here.
 We take care of ever-changing security requirements so you can rest at peace knowing your school is compliant.